 About Victoria Chan

-I was born in Singapore, but came to work in the UK Oxfordshire, in 2007, and have now been naturalised into a British citizen.
-I currently work part-time as a Django Developer (Web programming stuff), and look after my 5 and 2 year olds the other part of the time (when I'm not slacking off and drawing instead).
+I was born in Singapore, but came to work in the UK Oxfordshire in 2007, and have gradually morphed into a British citizen.
+I currently work part-time as a Django Developer (making websites), and look after my 6 and 3 year olds the other part of the time (when I'm not slacking off and drawing instead).

 How I started drawing